microsoft/AcademicContent/Labs/Azure Services/Azure Storage/Azure Storage and Cognitive Services (Node).md

 	This is the code that executes in Node.js on the server.
 Points of interest include the *saveImageToAzure* function, which saves an uploaded image in blob storage using APIs in the Azure Storage Client Library for Node.js, the *createThumbnailFromImage* function, which uses the Computer Vision API to generate an image thumbnail, and the *analyzeImage* function, which uses the Computer Vision API to generate a caption and a list of keywords describing the image.
 Another function you might care to inspect is *saveAnalysisResults*, which writes the caption and keywords to blob metadata.
 Finally, take a moment to examine the *listBlobsMiddleware* function, which enumerates the photos uploaded to the site by enumerating the blobs in the "photos" container.

 1. Replace *vision_api_endpoint* on line 8 with the Computer Vision API endpoint that you saved in Exercise 3, Step 4.
+Add "vision/v1.0" to the end of the URL if it isn't already there.

 1. Place the mouse cursor over "INTELLIPIX" in Visual Studio Code's Explorer window and click the **New Folder** button that appears.
 Name the new folder "src" (without quotation marks).